nnellans/bicep-guide/README.md

 Note 1:
 - ARM evaluates the expressions used inside resource properties before it evaluates the conditional on the resource itself
 - Example:
-  - ResourceB is trying to reference the symbolicName of ResourceA
+  - ResourceB has properties that are referencing the symbolicName of ResourceA
   - ResourceA has a condition where it will not be deployed
   - ResourceB's references to ResourceA are now invalid, and the deployment will fail with a 'ResourceNotFound' error
   - This will still fail even if ResourceB has the same condition applied to it as ResourceA
-- Use the ternary operator as a workaround for this example
+- Use the ternary operator on the properties of ResourceB as a workaround

 Note 2:
 - You can't define two resources with the same name in the same Bicep file and then try to only deploy one of them based on a condition